swyddfa/arlunio/docs/using/examples/checkerboard.rst

     Don't forget to call :code:`img.show()` or :code:`img.save()`!

-But say that we wanted to create a chess board.
-Instead of trying to redefine the :code:`mask` method so that it repeats we can modify the `Domain`_ that the `Drawable`_ object uses.
-By getting the domain to repeat we can achieve the desired effect without having to modify the :code:`mask` method.
+But say that we wanted to create a chess board, then we would need to have the pattern repeat.
+One approach would be to try and redefine the :code:`mask` method of the :code:`Checker` drawable.
+Alternatively we could modify the domain we apply to the drawable.

-.. testcode:: large-checker
+.. testcode:: checker

-    from stylo import Image, Domain, Drawable
+    from stylo import Domain

-    class Checker(Drawable):

-        def domain(self):
-            domain = Domain()
+    grid = Domain()
-            domain.repeat(-4, 4, -4, 4)
+    grid.repeat(-4, 4, -4, 4)
-            return domain

-        def mask(self, x, y):
-            return x * y > 0

-.. testcode:: large-checker

-    checker = Checker()
+    checker = Checker(domain=grid)
     img = Image(512, 512)
     img(checker)

+First we create a new instance of a :code:`Domain` object, which when not given any arguments will default to :math:`[-1, 1] \times [-1, 1]`.
+Then by using the :code:`repeat` method we simply tell the domain to extend itself to :math:`[-4, 4] \times [-4, 4]` and repeat itself.
+This gives us a :math:`4
+\times 4` grid with each grid square being a copy of the original pattern.

 .. image:: /_static/examples/large-checker.png
     :width: 45%